Student Enrollment Status

 The ability to register for classes, or being enrolled in classes, is just one characteristic that defines "a student" at UC Davis.
 At the time of registration, a student becomes financially liable and responsible for all tuition and fees for the term.

-To carry Full-Time Status, undergraduate students must carry a study load of at least 12 units (including workload units) each quarter in order to be certified as full-time students for insurance and financial aid purposes or to compete in intercollegiate athletics.
-Graduate students must carry a study load of at least 12 units each quarter in order to be certified as full-time students.
+To carry Full-Time Status, undergraduate students need to carry a study load of at least 12 units (including workload units) each quarter in order to be certified as full-time students for insurance and financial aid purposes or to compete in intercollegiate athletics.
+Graduate students need to carry a study load of at least 12 units each quarter in order to be certified as full-time students.

 There are other characteristics, such as being a California Resident or Non-Resident, qualifying for Part-Time Status, participating in a Special Program, or enrolling through UC Davis Extension that can impact a student's financial liability and the amount of tuition and fees assessed to the student's account.